nextleap-project/countermitm/source/claimchains.rst

 Verifying contacts requires effort and meeting in person or relying on another trusted channel.
 We aim at providing users with means to identify which contacts are the most relevant to validate in order to maintain the security of their communication.

 The first in-person verification is particularly important.
 Getting a good first verified contact prevents full isolation of the user, since at that point it is not possible anymoire to perform MITM attacks on all of her connections.
 Due to the small world phenomenon in social networks few verifications per user will already lead to a large cluster of verified contacts in the social graph.
 In this scenario any MITM attack will lead to inconsistencies observed by both the attacked parties and their neighbours.
-We quantify the likelihood of an attack in `gossip-attack`_.
+We quantify the likelihood of an attack in :ref:`gossip-attack`.

 To detect inconsistencies we propose that clients compare their own ClaimChains of with those of peers, as well as the peers ClaimChains with each other.
 Inconsistencies appear as claims by one peer about another peer's key material that differ accross the evaluated ClaimChains.